safwanhossain/safwanhossain.github.io/_pages/about.md

 Recent
 ======
+* **September 2020**
+  * Our paper, *Analyzing Text Specific vs Blackbox Fairness Algorithms in Multimodal Clinical NLP*, was accepted at the 3rd Clinical Natural Language Processing Workshop at EMNLP!

 * **August 2020**
     * I have joined [Cerebras Systems](https://www.cerebras.net/) as a Machine Learning Engineer!
 Cerebras builds the world's most powerful chip using wafer-scale integration to accelerate artificial intelligence by orders of magnitude beyond the current state.
 I will be initially working on the ML Frameworks team to provide integration with libraries like pyTorch and Tensorflow.